aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to CSV or Online App" h2="Export ODT to CSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODT (OpenDocument Text) is a file format used to store text documents.
+It is an open standard for electronic documents, which is used by many applications such as LibreOffice Writer, OpenOffice Writer, and StarOffice Writer.
+CSV (Comma Separated Values) is a plain text format used for representing tabular data.
+It is a popular format for data interchange as it is simple, compact and can be viewed in a text editor.
+Therefore, it is often necessary to convert ODT to CSV.

+<h2>How Aspose.Total helps for odt to csv conversion</h2>

- You can include ODT to CSV conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to CSV.
+You can easily include ODT to CSV conversion feature within your C++ applications by using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/).
+It allows you to export ODT to HTML.
+After that, you can use [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) to convert HTML to CSV.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Aspose.Words for C++ is a powerful document manipulation API that enables you to create, edit, render, print and convert documents without using Microsoft Word.
+It supports a wide range of document formats such as DOC, DOCX, ODT, HTML, PDF, XPS, EPUB, and many more.
+It also provides features to manipulate document elements such as text, images, tables, hyperlinks, and more.

+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables you to create, edit, render, print and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats such as XLS, XLSX, CSV, HTML, PDF, XPS, and many more.
+It also provides features to manipulate spreadsheet elements such as cells, rows, columns, worksheets, and more.

+By using Aspose.Total for C++, you can easily convert ODT to CSV without any hassle.
+It is a suite of APIs that provides a comprehensive set of features to manipulate documents, spreadsheets, and emails.
+It also provides features to convert documents and spreadsheets from one format to another.
+Therefore, it is the perfect choice for ODT to CSV conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}